Amazing3D/FreeRTOS-Pebble/README.md

 logging:
 - DRV_LOG for hw
 - KERN_LOG for rcore drivers
-- SYS_LOG for rcore processes
+- SYS_LOG for rcore/rwatch processes
 - APP_LOG is automatic for apps(edited)

 No style wars.

 Do what's best.

 ## Reuse and contact